Physical Therapist Salary USA 2026: Complete Guide

 Mid-Range Compensation: $120,000

 Why These Rates: High cost of living.
-Strong demand for rehabilitation services.
-Premium healthcare facilities and outpatient clinics.
+Strong rehabilitation demand.
+Premium healthcare facilities.

 Job Demand: Very High